KasparEtter/ef1p/pages/email/email.md

 which typically fetch an [XML](https://en.wikipedia.org/wiki/XML) file hosted at a specific subdomain via HTTPS.

 Let's have a look at how [Thunderbird](https://www.thunderbird.net/en-US/) does it.
-It's autoconfiguration process is
+Its autoconfiguration process is
 [well documented](https://developer.mozilla.org/en-US/docs/Mozilla/Thunderbird/Autoconfiguration)
-and it's configuration database is free to use for any mail client.
+and its configuration database is free to use for any mail client.
 Given an email address `{Address}` `=` `{LocalPart}@{Domain}`, Thunderbird goes through the following steps from top to bottom until it finds a suitable configuration:
 1. Check the installation directory for a